swri-robotics/bag-database/docs/web-interface/administration.md

 ## Bag Database Configuration

 This panel can be used to view or modify various configuration options for the Bag Database.
-Note that this is only useful for modifying the configuration if you are running the Bag Database in a standalone Tomcat server; if you are running it using the Docker image, these values will be overwritten every time the contain starts based on its environment variables.
+This is only useful for modifying the configuration if you are running the Bag Database in a standalone Tomcat server; if you are running it using the Docker image, these values will be overwritten every time the container starts based on its environment variables.

 ![Bag Database Configuration](../assets/images/configuration.png)

-Detailed information about what each value does is available in [Configuration](../configuration).
+Detailed information about what each value does is available in [Docker](../installation/docker).